ykayacan/Yoloo/README.md

 # Yoloo

 Yoloo is a social portal which allows travelers ask questions such as accommodation, transportation, currency, food, budget, and places to visit.
-In addition, travelers can comment on questions, thus, they can share experiences.
+If you are travelling solo or in a group, even if you are just dreaming about travelling the whole world, Yoloo is a great place to start your adventure.
+We help travelers to meet numerous locals, organize their trips with the help of the community, and share their experiences.

 This project is specifically designed for the use of travelers.
-The product will work as a social travel Q&A portal.
+The product will work as a social traveler network.

 > This project is also a senior project for Izmir University of Economics.